-Share the petition.
-Share your anger.
-Share it.
+Share the petition, your anger, and your thoughts.
 Tell everyone why you’re angry and why they should care.
 Share this article to inform your friends.
 Don’t forget why you’re angry.
 When we all forget about it, they win.
 Use #NetNeutrality to tweet about it.

 4. Contact Congress.